 In 2017 Transport for Scotland revised and extended the eligibility criteria to allow people who pose a risk to themselves or others in traffic to apply for a disabled person’s parking badge, provided they meet the criteria.

-The eligibility criteria was extended to:
+The eligibility criteria was extended to a person who:

 If you are applying under these criteria the option on your online application will be: